 Use Sequential, Targeted Music Reading Materials

-If you are interested in no-prep, ready made music reading lessons, check out these sequential music reading bundles.
+If you need NO-PREP, ready made music reading lessons, check out these sequential music reading bundles.

 The Three “P’s” of the Kodály Method: Prepare, Present, Practice

-All elements that you present and practice with students should have been prepared aurally prior to naming and presenting the elements.
+You do not have to follow the Kodály method verbatim.
+Most teachers adapt it to their classroom.
+I use an eclectic approach with a modified Kodály method.
+All elements that you present (teach) and practice with students should have been prepared aurally prior to naming and presenting the elements.
 Do NOT skip this stage.

 When children learn to read text, they must have learned oral language first.
 You should use the same sequence when teaching children to learn to read music.
 They should have a solid foundation of the sound prior to presenting and practicing the elements.
 The lessons I am referring to in this post are for the “present” and “practice” stages.

 Have all your materials ready to go and move directly from one activity to the next.
 Dead time invites disruption and wastes time, even if it is only 30 seconds.
 If you are using recordings, consider uploading all of your audio files to your computer and organizing your lessons in PowerPoint with each audio file attached.
-I cannot believe how much more I can get done by organizing my lessons this way.
-This will definitely be the topic of a future blog post asap.
+This alone saves a TON of time and keeps class moving.

 We are Music Teachers